List 2/4 of sports events affected by coronavirus pandemic

 Travelers Championship in Cromwell, Connecticut from June 25-28, no spectators.

 WGC-St. Jude Invitational in Memphis, Tennessee from July 2-5 postponed to July 30-Aug.
-2.
+2, no spectators.

 Barracuda Championship in Truckee, California from July 2-5 postponed to July 30-Aug.
-2.
+2, no spectators.

 John Deere Classic in Silvis, Illinois from July 9-12 canceled.